Top 7 Common Stormwater Inspection Mistakes And What To Do

 The EPA divides BMPs into two categories:

-By studying and implementing BMPs into your work zone or business, you can adequately grade, seed, and protect your structures from stormwater runoff and infiltration basins to prevent erosion and sediment.
+By studying and implementing BMPs in your work zone or business, you can adequately grade, seed, and protect your structures from stormwater runoff and infiltration basins, preventing erosion and sediment.

-Including these BMPs into your SWPPP is the first step toward combating any issues found on your inspection and training staff on best practices.
+Including these BMPs in your SWPPP is the first step toward combating any issues found on your inspection and training staff on best practices.

-With these BMPs in place, you will ensure that you never fail an inspection again and that you maintain proper maintenance of your stormwater management plan.
+With these BMPs in place, you will ensure that your stormwater management plan is properly maintained and that you never fail an inspection again.